The Slightly Unconventional Way I'm Saving My Failing Marriage

 You bring a marriage back from the brink when you grab ahold of it — determined to make things work — and refuse to let go.

-Steph Auteri is a writer whose work has appeared in Playgirl, Time Out New York, American Curves, New York Press, Nerve, and other publications.
-Follow her on Twitter.
+Steph Auteri is a freelance writer and editor.
+She's been featured in Playgirl, Time Out New York, American Curves, New York Press, Nerve, and other publications.